 Scottish Borders Council set up a Duty of Candour Working Group.
-The Working groups developed a Council wide procedure and kept it under review.
+The Working group developed a Council wide procedure and keeps it under review.
 The group has representation from all relevant Council services providing social work and care services as well as input from human resources.
-The Working Group has met regularly since February 2021 and will continue to meet annually going forward.
-The Working Group has updated the policy.
-The Working Group has also developed and put in place a reporting mechanism.
-National training resources have been used up to date.
-The Working Group has drafted a local training programme to ensure the policy continues to be embedded into Health and Social Care practice.
-This programme of training will be delivered in the coming financial year.
+The Working Group will meet as and when required and will continue to meet annually to prepare the annual report under the direction of the Chief Social worker.